pyrooka/envman/README.md

 # envman
-Envman (environment variable manager) is a simple tool which stores your environment variables so you can easily load them when you want to continue your work.
+Envman (environment variable manager) is a simple tool which stores your environment variables in the defined backend (e.g. GitHub Gist) so you can easily load them when you want to continue your work.

 ## Usage
 ```